duckduckgo/BrowserServicesKit/README.md

 > 👋 Thanks for your interest in DuckDuckGo!
 The source code for this project has been moved to [duckduckgo/apple-browsers](https://github.com/duckduckgo/apple-browsers) and this repo no longer accepts contributions.
 > Please file any bug reports or feature requests in the new repo.

-## We are hiring!

-DuckDuckGo is growing fast and we continue to expand our fully distributed team.
-We embrace diverse perspectives, and seek out passionate, self-motivated people, committed to our shared vision of raising the standard of trust online.
-If you are a senior software engineer capable in either iOS or Android, visit our [careers](https://duckduckgo.com/hiring/#open) page to find out more about our openings!

 ## What is it?

 `BrowserServicesKit` is a package that contains modules shared between DuckDuckGo projects.